What to consider to identify your specific requirements

 In addition, an access opening in a VLM or carousel can limit the need for an operator straining to reach above their head, risking a fall by climbing a ladder, or performing excessive kneeling or bending.

-The Top Four Reasons to Change Storage Systems
+The Top Three Reasons to Change Storage Systems

 While every facility is unique, we have found that most facility managers have the same goals in mind when considering new intelligent storage systems.

-The top four reasons companies change storage systems are:
+The top three reasons companies change storage systems are:

 - To optimize the footprint of the building.